By Your Headspace Mindfulness & Meditation Experts

 Understanding anxiety is the first step in managing it.
 In knowing its erratic nature, we can obtain a better sense of triggering situations and how our anxiety operates — and that’s where meditation comes in.

 Anxiety is a cognitive state connected to an inability to regulate emotions.
 But research shows that a consistent meditation practice reprograms neural pathways in the brain and, therefore, improves our ability to regulate emotions.

 Through meditation, we familiarize ourselves with anxiety-inducing thoughts and storylines.
 We learn to see them, sit with them, and let them go.
-In doing so, we learn two important things: thoughts do not define us, and thoughts are not real.
-Within this newfound perspective, we are able to gradually change our relationship with anxiety, differentiating between what is an irrational episode and what’s true.
+In doing so, we learn 2 important things: thoughts do not define us, and thoughts are not real.
+Within this newfound perspective, we’re able to gradually change our relationship with anxiety, differentiating between what is an irrational episode and what’s true.

 Another benefit of this skill is learning body awareness, which teaches us to bring our attention to any physical sensations felt in the moment.
-This technique involves mentally scanning your body, inch by inch, making us more attuned to what is being experienced physically.
-In exploring these sensations, you sit with your senses in the same way you sit with your thoughts.
+This technique involves mentally scanning the body, inch by inch, making us more attuned to what’s being experienced physically.
+In exploring these sensations, we sit with our senses in the same way we sit with your thoughts.
 This go-to technique can provide a safe place that can be repeatedly accessed whenever anxiety starts to creep in.